Measuring Marketing Effectiveness in 2022

-Even as people adapt to working from home or staying home all together, the marketing world does not stop turning.
+As people keep adapting to hybrid work and other changes in virtual spaces, the marketing world does not stop turning.
 Marketing teams need to get clever, crafty, and think outside of the box to see returns and hit their goals.
-With this guide I am laying out, you will understand how you can use lead source attribution to measure, track, and ultimately improve marketing effectiveness.
+With this guide, you will understand how you can use lead source attribution to measure, track, and ultimately improve marketing effectiveness.

 Why is Measuring Marketing Effectiveness Important?

 The digital marketing world is one of the fastest changing business landscapes today.
 Every day there’s new software, search engine algorithm updates, and an ever-changing competitive field.
 The only way you can ensure you are spending every dollar in the right place is by constantly measuring marketing performance across every channel and campaign.
 By understanding what channels are driving high quality leads at the most efficient rate, you can double down on those channels with higher budgets, more aggressive targeting, etc.